Adaptive Cumulative Mass Calibration with Conformal Prediction: Experiments

 \subsection{Image Classification Datasets}

-In this section, we calibrate predictors of image dataset classifiers.
-As datasets, we consider standard benchmarks, such as CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, ImageNet~\citep{imagenet} with 1,000 classes, and iNaturalist~\citep{vanhorn2021benchmarkingrepresentationlearningnatural}, a dataset with a large number of classes (10,000).
-See detailed description of the datasets in Appendix~\ref{sec:appendix_datasets_description}.

-For all datasets, we utilize pre-trained and publicly available models, which were trained in a standard manner (without any methods to improve calibration of the model used during training).
+In this section, we consider popular visual datasets and study the calibration of image classifiers.
+We consider datasets with different numbers of classes, such as CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, ImageNet~\citep{imagenet} with 1,000 classes, and iNaturalist~\citep{vanhorn2021benchmarkingrepresentationlearningnatural}, a dataset with a large (10,000) number of classes.
+More detailed description of the datasets is given in Appendix~\ref{sec:appendix_datasets_description}.
+For all datasets, we use pretrained, publicly available models trained in a standard manner (without train-time methods to improve calibration).
 We provide a detailed description of the models we use in Appendix~\ref{sec:appendix_models_description}.
+Due to computational constraints, we do not evaluate some baselines on particular datasets.
+We specify which baselines are omitted for each dataset and provide details in~\ref{sec:appendix_computational_constraits}.

-\paragraph{Experimental setup.} For all datasets, we have pre-trained models.
-Using these models, we compute predictions (in the form of logits) for the corresponding validation datasets.
-Then, we split these predictions into two subsets: \textit{calibration} (20\%) and \textit{test} (80\%).
-We use 10 different splits for computing statistics of the considered metrics.

-Once the calibrators are fitted to the corresponding calibration splits, we evaluate them over the test split and collect all the metrics.
+\textbf{Experimental setup.} Using available pretrained models for each dataset, we compute predictions (in the form of logits) for the corresponding validation data.
+Then, we split these predictions into two subsets: \textit{calibration} (20\%, to fit calibrators) and \textit{test} (80\%).
+We use 10 different splits to compute statistics for the metrics we consider.
+Once the calibrators are fitted to the corresponding calibration splits, we evaluate them over the test split and report the metrics.

-\paragraph{Experimental results.} Due to the space constraints, we move some of the results to Appendix~\ref{sec:appendix_additional_experimental_results}.
+\textbf{Experimental results.} Due to the space constraints, we move some of the results to Appendix~\ref{sec:appendix_additional_experimental_results}.
 Here, we keep the most interesting ones.
+Since on some datasets (CIFAR-10, CIFAR-100, and ImageNet) all calibration methods keep the same accuracy as the base model, we do not report it in the tables.
+However, for iNaturalist, some baselines degrade accuracy, and we report this in a dedicated column in the table below.